This section lists the types of vehicles that are free to tax, including historic vehicles built or first registered more than forty years ago.

 Note: Another section lists all the different vehicle tax rates and provides further information about engine size, fuel type, and CO2 emissions.

 Road tax exemptions do not apply to all types of mowers and grass cutters.
 To qualify, the mower must have a design, a construction, and usage 'only' for grass cutting.
 The immunity does not apply to tractors which get used to tow gang mowers.

 There is no requirement to pay vehicle tax on any kind of steam-powered vehicle.

 The list includes agricultural engines and tractors used in agriculture and forestry.
 Most light agricultural vehicles used off-road also qualify.
 It can also includes some 'limited use' vehicles used for short journeys.

-In general, the journey should not be more than 1.5 kilometres.
+Important: In general, the journey should not be more than 1.5 kilometres.
 It should only be on the public road between land occupied by the same person.